 The American southwest is like a sun magnet for those of us living north of the 49th parallel.
 This is particularly true of Arizona, where the warm dry days, plentiful sunshine, cool nights and desert topography are completely appealing to Canadians and well, anyone who loves a change of scenery and time in the sun.
 It had been a while since I’d visited the Grand Canyon State, and after some rainy winter months this year, I was more than ready for my daily dose of vitamin D in preparing for my trip checklist of things to do Tempe, Arizona.

 If you’re like, where?, let me help.

 The growing desert community of Tempe in Metropolitan Phoenix is a rising destination that’s just five short minutes from Sky Harbor Airport.
-There are many fun things to do in Tempe AZ that may surprise you – it certainly surprised me!
+There are many fun things to do in Tempe AZ that may surprise you – they certainly surprised me.
 There’s a vibrant college vibe that fosters a great local foodie scene with fabulous outdoor patios.
 Its downtown is walkable, with family friendly attractions, arts and culture programming.
 And there’s all that 24/7 sunshine.
 This city has a lot to offer visitors looking for things to do in Tempe and reasons to visit this growing desert community in the Valley of the Sun.

 13 Amazing Things to Do in Tempe AZ